Polyethylene Terephthalate (pet) Price Trend and Forecast

 In September 2025, PET prices in South Korea have decreased by 1.0% due to lower upstream feedstock costs, as PTA prices dropped by more than 2%.
 The decrease in crude oil prices and economic data from the U.S. has also weakened market sentiment, contributing to the slight price reduction despite earlier seasonal demand.

-Domestically traded PET prices Ex-Baddi, India, Grade: Bottle Grade Resin (IV: 0.800 ± 0.02).
+India: Domestically traded Polyethylene Terephthalate (PET) prices Ex-Baddi, India, Grade: Bottle Grade Resin (IV: 0.800 ± 0.02).

-According to the PriceWatch, in Q3 2025, PET prices in India have shown a strong upward price trend, reflecting a 6.4% increase.
+According to the Price-Watch™, in Q3 2025, Polyethylene Terephthalate (PET) prices in India have shown a strong upward price trend, reflecting a 6.4% increase.
 This significant rise in the PET price trend in India has been driven by high demand from the local packaging industry, particularly the growing e-commerce and retail sectors.
-The sharp rise in demand for bottled beverages and packaging has led to supply constraints, pushing prices higher.

-In September 2025, PET prices in India have decreased by 3.6% due to lower upstream feedstock costs, including PTA and MEG, and subdued demand from key sectors.
 The imposition of U.S. tariffs on PET and recycled PET imports has created market disruptions, which have led to a decline in demand from Indian exporters, contributing to the price drop.

-PET Imported prices CIF Houston, USA from South Korea, Grade: Polyethylene Terephthalate (PET) Bottle Grade Resin (IV: 0.800 ± 0.02).
+USA: PET Imported prices CIF Houston, USA from South Korea, Grade: Polyethylene Terephthalate (PET) Bottle Grade Resin (IV: 0.800 ± 0.02).

 According to the PriceWatch, in Q3 2025, PET prices in the USA have seen a slight upward price trend, reflecting a stable to increase.
 This increase in the US PET price trend has been driven by stable demand from key sectors like food and beverage packaging.
-Although there have been fluctuations in freight costs and raw material prices, overall demand has remained constant, preventing significant price changes.

-The stable supply from domestic production and low supply-side pressures have helped maintain balance in the market.
 In September 2025, PET prices in the USA have decreased by 1.0% due to lower prices from Southeast Asia and South Asia following the imposition of U.S. tariffs on PET and recycled PET imports.
 The disrupted trade flows and reduced export volumes have contributed to the price drop.

-PET export price from Shanghai, China, Grade: Polyethylene Terephthalate (PET) Bottle Grade Resin (IV: 0.800 ± 0.02).
+China: PET export price from Shanghai, China, Grade: Polyethylene Terephthalate (PET) Bottle Grade Resin (IV: 0.800 ± 0.02).

 According to the PriceWatch, in Q3 2025, PET prices in China have remained stable.
 This stability has been driven by a balanced gap between demand and supply, with steady production levels and no significant increase in consumption from the downstream packaging industry.
-While there have been occasional fluctuations in raw material costs and regional disruptions, they have had minimal impact on the overall price trend.

 In September 2025, PET prices in China have decreased by 1.0% due to lower PTA prices and weakened demand in the local market.
 The drop in crude oil prices has further lowered production costs for PET, contributing to the price decline, but the overall supply levels have kept the market stable throughout the quarter.